The Kuwait City dining guide

 How Kuwait City eats

 Kuwait City's dining culture is defined by two forces: extraordinary purchasing power, and a tradition of hospitality that considers the quality of a host's table a matter of standing.
-The result is a restaurant scene thick at the top end — hotels compete for flagship chefs, luxury Italian and Japanese concepts travel here from London and Dubai without translation losses, and the local Kuwaiti and broader Gulf cuisine has been elevated in recent years by operators like Dar Hamad into a form of serious fine dining.
+The result is a restaurant scene thick at the top end — hotels compete for flagship chefs, luxury Italian and Japanese concepts travel here from London and Dubai without translation losses, and the local Kuwaiti and broader Gulf cuisine has been refined in recent years by operators like Dar Hamad into a form of serious fine dining.
 There are no Michelin stars here — the Guide does not cover Kuwait — but the best restaurants in the city operate at a level that would earn stars elsewhere.

 The geography is compact.
 The Four Seasons Hotel at Burj Alshaya, on the waterfront in the central business district, holds Sintoho, Dai Forni, and Elements in a single hotel — three restaurants that would anchor any international city's dining scene.
 The St. Regis Kuwait, in the same quarter, holds Riccardo.
 Dar Hamad sits on Gulf Road in Salmiya, near Marina Mall, and represents the most ambitious expression of modern Kuwaiti cuisine.
 Beyond the hotel anchors, a cluster of independents — Lebanese, Persian, Indian, and increasingly Japanese — provides weeknight dining for the city's large expatriate and executive populations.